 Eat, drink and be merry, and celebrate Christmas Eve and Christmas Day in Cape Town and surrounds with a scrumptious dinner or lunch at one of the Mother City’s countless top restaurants, eateries and wine estates.
 Forego slaving over a hot stove in a busy kitchen and rather enjoy gourmet fare and the company of family and friends at a swanky establishment of your choice (we’ve put together an overview of options).
 Book your spot early to avoid disappointment.

-Tickets: Prices vary according to the venue; click through to the individual events for more information on what to expect and ticket prices.
+COST: Prices vary according to the venue; click through to the individual events for more information on what to expect and ticket prices.

 Spending New Year’s Eve and New Year’s Day in the Mother City and still not sure how to celebrate?
 Rest assured, we’ve compiled an overview of the hottest NYE parties, events, dinners, concerts and festivals happening in Cape Town and surrounds.
 From wining, dining and dancing to three-day music festivals and more, we’ve got it all.

-Tickets: Prices vary according to the event; click through to the individual events for more information on what to expect and ticket prices.
+COST: Prices vary according to the event; click through to the individual events for more information on what to expect and ticket prices.

 PLEASE NOTE: All dates are subject to change.

 These are only a few of the happenings in Cape Town and surrounds for the month of December, so be sure to check out our use our events section for an up-to-date overview of happenings in Cape Town.
-Also, don’t forget to subscribe to our newsletter and if you have a smartphone, add m.capetownmagazine.com to your home screen for quick access on the go!
+Also, don’t forget to subscribe to our newsletter and if you have a smart phone, add m.capetownmagazine.com to your home screen for quick access on the go!

-Follow us on Twitter, like us on Facebook, join our Google+ circle, connect with us on LinkedIn, check out our photos on Instagram and follow our Pinterest boards for updates on what’s happening in and around the Mother City!
+Follow us on Twitter, like us on Facebook, join our Google+ circle, connect with us on LinkedIn, check out our photos on Instagram and follow our Pinterest boards for updates on what’s happening in an around the Mother City!